deweywatkins77/EmployeeManagement/README.md

 ## Usage

 User will need to change the password for the mysql database in /lib/querys.js.
+Import the schema file located in /db/schema.sql.
+There is a seed file if you want to mess around with fake data.
+Once the program is running you can use the arrow keys to perform functions on the database.

+[Here](https://watch.screencastify.com/v/h91mtWLIxQFNOkZsbCzQ) is a video of how to use the program.

 ## License